-ELEMENT Inappropriate Teacher Emerging Teacher Developing Teacher ( Skilled Experienced Teacher Directions and Procedures Candidate directions and procedures are confusing to students.
-Candidate directions and procedures are clarified after initial student confusion or are excessively detailed. students and contain an Teacher directions and procedures are clear to students and anticipate possible student misunderstanding.
+ELEMENT Inappropriate Teacher Emerging Teacher Developing Teacher Skilled Experienced Teacher Directions and Procedures Candidate directions and procedures are confusing to students.
+Candidate directions and procedures are clarified after initial student confusion or are excessively detailed.
+Candidate directions and procedures are clear to students and contain an appropriate level of detail.
+Teacher directions and procedures are clear to students and anticipate possible student misunderstanding.
 Oral and Written Language Candidate's spoken language is inaudible, or written language is illegible.
 Spoken or written language may contain grammar and syntax errors: vocabulary may be inappropriate, vague, or used incorrectly, leaving students confused.
 Candidate's spoken language is audible, and written language is legible.
 Both are used correctly.
 Vocabulary is correct but limited or is not appropriate to students' ages or backgrounds.
 Candidate's spoken and written language is clear and correct.
 Vocabulary is appropriate to students' age and interests.
 Teacher's spoken and written language is correct and expressive, with well-chosen vocabulary that enriches the lesson.